ansible/ansible-dev-tools/docs/user-guide/testing.md

 Calling pytest will now run your molecule scenarios as a pytest job.

+Refer to the [pytest-ansible documentation] to see more options.

 ## tox-ansible

 tox-ansible automates the running of your pytest tests on many different Python